MobiLLMs/MobiLLMs.github.io/_pages/submission.md

 MobiLLMs solicits two types of submissions.

-* 5-page technical papers or position papers
+#### 5-page technical or position papers

+We solicit submissions that present the results of original research best described as a short, 5-page paper.
+We also welcome position papers that describe early-stage work, preliminary results, and novel ideas that have the potential to stimulate interesting discussions at the workshop.
+Submissions should be no longer than 5 pages, including all text, figures, and tables, but excluding references.
+Bibliographic references can be as many pages as necessary.

-* 2-page extended abstracts for demos and work-in-progress reports
+#### 2-page extended abstracts for demos and work-in-progress reports

+We also solicit submissions of 2-page extended abstracts for demos and work-in-progress reports.
+The extended abstracts should describe the content and goals of the demo or work-in-progress report.
+The abstracts should be no longer than 2 pages, including all text, figures, and tables, but excluding references.
+Bibliographic references can be as many pages as necessary.

+For demos, the title of the extended abstract should start with `Demo:`.
+For work-in-progress reports, the title should start with `WiP:`.

 ## Submission Instructions

 * Submissions must be in PDF.
 We will not accept papers in any other formats, including Postscript and MS-Word.
+* For demos, the title of the extended abstract should start with `Demo:`.
+For work-in-progress reports, the title should start with `WiP:`.
+There are no such requirements for technical or position papers.
-* Submissions *must include* author names and affiliations.
-We use *single-blind* reviewing, so authors should include their names and affiliations on the first page of the submission.
+* Submissions ***must include*** author names and affiliations.
+We use ***single-blind*** reviewing, so authors should include their names and affiliations on the first page of the submission.
 * We use the same formatting guidelines as MobiSys.
     * Font size no smaller than 10 points.
     * Use single-spaced and numbered pages, including figures, tables, any appendices, and any other